 The $12 million for the new park come from System Development Charges for Parks, Trails, and Natural Areas.
 In early August 2018, Commissioner Fritz announced additional funding for Errol Heights Park, from $5.3 million to $12 million, to allow a full build out for the updated Master Plan for the natural and developed areas of the park rather than a phased-approach.
 The additional funding will also allow Portland Parks & Recreation to design a more inclusive play area.

 Community Engagement Summary

-The community advisory committee will review and incorporate community input from the September and December open houses and finalize the committee’s recommended design concept for Errol Heights Park.
-Once the CAC has refined the design concept and park programming, the CAC-recommended proposal will be presented to the director of Portland Parks & Recreation for consideration.
+The Community Advisory Committee (CAC) reviewed and incorporated community input from two open houses and finalized the committee’s recommended design concept for Errol Heights Park.
+Once the CAC refined the design concept and park programming, the CAC recommended proposal was given to the director of Portland Parks & Recreation for consideration.

 Meeting Summaries and Supporting Documents